anzenker/master_thesis_anzenker_2025/docs/commands.md

 <a name="cano"></a>
 ## 2.4 Choosing the Canonical Transcriptome

 One representative (canonical) transcript per gene ID is chosen.
-Here for each gene ID, the isoform with the highest nucleotide coverage (i.e., the most bases supported by aligned reads) was selected as the canonical transcript.
+Here, for each gene ID, the isoform with the highest nucleotide coverage (i.e., the most bases supported by aligned reads) was selected as the canonical transcript.
 This is done with a custom script.

 ```
-# 4. choose the canonical transcripts
+# 4. Choose the canonical transcripts
 python 4_choose_canonical_transcripts.py input.tsv output.txt

 #extract these canonical IDs into a filtered transcriptome FASTA